UnCoqui/TA100-GitFlowWebsite/5_MakeChangesToWebsite.md

  ```
 You will update the following:
 - Upload your picture to the image folder (shoulder and up).
 We can take picture here.
+The image file name will be `cohort#.jpg`.
+So the image for cohort 1 will be `cohort1.jpg`.
 - Change the `img src=` to point to the image you uploaded
 - In the `<h2>Your Name` enter your First and Last Name
 - In the `<p>Some text...` enter short sentence that describes somethign about you (i.e. maybe a hobby, that you are a Tech Participant at NFAR, etc.)